 Baker Hughes Incorporated (BHI): New Analyst Report from Zacks Equity Research - Zacks Equity Research Report

-Houston, Texas-based Baker Hughes Inc. (BHI) is one of the largest oilfield service companies in the world, providing a range of services to the global oil and gas industry.
+Houston, TX-based Baker Hughes Inc. (BHI) is one of the major oilfield service companies in the world, providing a range of services to the global oil and gas industry.
 The company is a major supplier of wellbore-related products and technology services and systems.
 It caters to drilling, pressure pumping, formation evaluation, completion and production, and reservoir technology.
 It also offers consulting services to the worldwide oil and natural gas industry.

 The company is dynamic in plugging holes in its product line-up through bolt-on acquisitions.
 Among the diversified oilfield service players, Baker Hughes remains one of the best positioned, with significant improvement in activity levels recorded in both North America and international regions.